MGAPS/mgaps-website/people/council/academic1.md

 position: VP Academic
 picture: images/profiles/ekaterina-katya-ulyanov.jpg
 ---
 Hi!
+I’m Katya, a condensed matter experimentalist.
+As VP Academics, I support students’ academic inquiries and serve as a point person for visiting lecturers.
+I also manage the Undergrad Mentorship Program between MGAPS and MSPS.
+Join me at the weekly Cookies & Convo chats to meet visiting academics and industry scientists (Fridays at 2:30PM in RP 322)!

-I’m Katya, a first-year PhD student in experimental condensed matter.
-As VP Academic, my goal is to foster a pleasant and enriching environment for students, and to facilitate communication and collaboration between MGAPS and MSPS, the undergraduate student society.
-I oversee the Coffee & Cookies gatherings with colloquium speakers, held weekly on Fridays at 2:35PM, and manage the Undergrad Mentorship Program.
-Outside of research, I enjoy creative writing, reading (and running a book club!), playing frisbee, and exploring Montréal cafés to find the perfect cappuccino.
-Please don’t hesitate to contact me with any academic (i.e. supervisory or course-related) concerns - I am here to support you and to direct you to appropriate resources.
+Outside of research, I enjoy creative writing, reading (and currently running several book clubs!), playing frisbee, and trying out as many Montréal cafés as I can.
+You can contact me with any academic concerns (e.g., supervisory or course-related).
+I am here to support you and to direct you to appropriate resources.